 Foothill College is located in Los Altos Hills, 10 minutes south of Stanford University and 20 minutes north of San Jose.
 From Interstate 280, exit El Monte Road and travel west.
 Visitors must purchase a required campus parking permit for \$2.
-Quarterly permits can be purchased in the Admissions Office.
-Public bus route #52 from the Mountain View CalTrain station serves the college approximately every 30 minutes.
+Quarterly and annual permits can be purchased in the Admissions Office.
+Public bus routes #23 and #52 serve the college approximately every 30 minutes.